rootsongjc/awesome-cloud-native/README.md

 A curated list of awesome cloud native architectures, tools and  softwares.
 Inspired by [awesome-go](https://github.com/avelino/awesome-go).

+### Contributing

+Please take a quick gander at the [contribution guidelines](CONTRIBUTING.md) first.
+Thanks to all [contributors](https://github.com/rootsongjc/awesome-cloud-native/graphs/contributors); you rock!

 ### Contents

 - Awesome Cloud Native